 Continue reading “We Got Featured on Gist.ph”

-I love going to conferences.
+(Updated Oct 6, 2017) I love going to conferences.
 They’re the most productive way to spend your day, even if some think it’s a waste of time.
-It’s only a waste of time, if
+And it’s only a waste of time, if

 1) the conference is badly run,